Valefungo/circle-halfix/NOTES.md

 First: clone circle-stdlib

-Second: read its README and INSTALL, you'll need the aarch64 ARM compiler
+Second: read its README and INSTALL, you'll need the aarch64 ARM compiler so follow all instructions to build it

 Circle-stdlib configure